 Constraints to Profitability of Small Grains in Iowa and the Upper Midwest

-The Iowa Organic Association (IOA) has received a three-year grant (2014-2016) from the Ceres Trust to work on yield-limiting factors in organic small grains.
-The project works directly with organic farmers to identify factors that may impact yields and quality, and then will implement on-farm trials on certified organic farms to test possible solutions.
+The Iowa Organic Association (IOA) partnered with Iowa State University and Ceres Trust on a three year grant (2014-2016) to study yield-limiting factors in organic small grains, specifically oats.
+The project worked directly with Iowa organic farmers to identify factors that impact yields and quality, and tested possible solutions in on-farm trials.

 The small-grain year of organic rotations is usually the least profitable, but is valuable to the organic rotation as a whole.
 Helping improve yields of the organic oat rotation will help improve profitability of the organic system as a whole.
 Dr. Margaret Smith, specialist with the Value Added Agriculture Program at Iowa State University, Dr. Mary Wiedenhoeft, Professor of Agronomy and Director of the Graduate Program in Sustainable Agriculture at Iowa State University, and PhD Candidate David Weisberger conducted the on-farm research.